How Fast Can a Drop Bounce?

 That extraordinary water repellence is known as superhydrophobicity, and scientists would love to harness it for such things as removing droplets from the surface of airplane wings before they freeze to reduce icing or improving the performance of steam turbines by keeping them dry.

-“There are a lot of applications where people really want to get drops not just off surfaces, but off surfaces as fast as possible,” says James Bird, a College of Engineering assistant professor of mechanical engineering and head of ENG’s Interfacial Fluid Dynamics Laboratory.
+“There are a lot of applications where people really want to get drops not just off surfaces, but off surfaces as fast as possible,” says Assistant Professor James Bird (ME, MSE), who heads ENG’s Interfacial Fluid Dynamics Laboratory.

 Bird is studying how to minimize the contact time of a drop on a surface, and while he hasn’t bested nature, he may be coming close.